vercel-labs/markdown-sanitizers/rehype-harden/README.md

 - Default: `[]` (only allows built-in safe protocols: `https:`, `http:`, `mailto:`, `irc:`, `ircs:`, `xmpp:`, `blob:`)
 - Example: `['tel:', 'postman:', 'vscode:']` or `['*']`

+#### `linkBlockPolicy?: BlockPolicyType`

+- Controls how blocked links are handled
+- `"indicator"` (default): Renders as plain text with `[blocked]` suffix and the blocked URL in a title attribute
+- `"text-only"`: Renders just the link text without any indicator or URL
+- `"remove"`: Removes the blocked link entirely from the output

+#### `imageBlockPolicy?: BlockPolicyType`

+- Controls how blocked images are handled
+- `"indicator"` (default): Renders as a placeholder span with `[Image blocked: {alt text}]`
+- `"text-only"`: Renders just the alt text (images with no alt text are removed)
+- `"remove"`: Removes the blocked image entirely from the output

 #### `blockedImageClass?: string`

-- When an image is blocked, by default it is rendered as a span with the text `[Image blocked: {alt text (if provided)}]`. `blockedImageClass` will be added as a class to this span to allow styling.
+- When an image is blocked with the `"indicator"` policy, the replacement span includes this class for styling.

 #### `blockedLinkClass?: string`

-- Same as above, but for blocked links.
+- Same as above, but for blocked links using the `"indicator"` policy.

 ## Examples